zhuo-zh/zhuo-zh.github.io/_pages/about.md

 My current research interests are chiplet design and advanced package design.

-I received my B.S. degree in Integrated Circuit Design and Integrated Systems from Xi'an University of Posts and Telecommunications (XUPT).
+I received my Bachelor of Engineering degree in Integrated Circuit Design and Integrated Systems from Xi'an University of Posts and Telecommunications (XUPT).
 My undergraduate thesis, titled "Design and Implementation of Blink Detection Circuit Based on Inter-frame Difference Method," was awarded the Outstanding Graduation Project.